nickw1/lilt/README.md

 ### Using the lilt Markdown extensions

 However, the custom extensions you will have to write manually yourself, even if using the graphical editor or a third-party Markdown editor.
-Here is some example Markdown with custom extensions (all of which are indicated using the symbol `@`).

 The extensions are as follows: